List of California Dreams episodes: Season 3 (1994–95)

-In the third season of California Dreams, the Garrison family element was completely eliminated and Brent Gore was dropped from the show.
-In his place, two new cast members were added – Lorena Costa, a rich girl who effectively became the band's groupie, and new keyboardist Mark Winkle, who is Sly's cousin.
+In the third season of California Dreams, the Garrison family element was eliminated and Brent Gore was dropped from the show.
+In his place, two new cast members were added – Lorena Costa, a rich girl who effectively became the band's "groupie", and new keyboardist/guitarist/drummer Mark Winkle, who is Sly's cousin.
 The cast from the show's third season remained unchanged through the fourth and fifth seasons of the series: